jython/jython.github.io/jython-3-mvp.md

 ## Features

 * MVP: Runs on Java 11 SE.
 Chosen as a minimum because:
-  * It is the post-Java 9 workhorse for a the time being.
+  * It is the post-Java 9 workhorse for the time being.
   * It has a rich set of libraries we can exploit in the implementation.
   * LTS version characterises many enterprise Java installations.
     * Enterprises favour security, ease of management.